FAQ - Frequently Asked Questions

 What is the purpose of our Mailing List?

 The purpose of this list is to provide an open forum for the posting and discussion of anything relating to hippos (imagine that!).
 Have a new hippo you want to share with us?
 Just visit the zoo, and want to post pictures of your hippos adventures?
 Or just looking for other hippo-maniacs to talk to?
 The mailing list is a great place to look for these kinds of things.
-Also, our conventions and get-togethers are planned through the mailing list.
+Also, our Reunions and get-togethers are planned through the mailing list.
 And many projects devoted to helping hippos in the wild are discussed.

 Go ahead and give it a try...it's easy to unsubscribe if you don't like it. :-)